 1 tablespoon sesame oil (presumably olive oil will work too)

 Transfer the pork to a bowl.
 Add salt, five spicy powders, and cooking wine to marinade for around 10 minutes.

 Cut celery and ginger into small pieces and transfer to the bowl with pork.
 Add another 1 teaspoon salt and 1 tablespoon of sesame oil.
 Mix well.

 Fold wontons one by one.

-Bring water to a boiling in a pot.
+Bring water to a boil in a pot.
 Add wontons in to cook, as soon as they float, they are ready to enjoy.
-On a side note, a couple shakes of The Clayton Farm crazy hot pepper flakes were added to bring up the heat.
+On a side note, a couple of shakes of The Clayton Farm crazy hot pepper flakes were added to bring up the heat.

-For the leftover filling, Daddy added tapioca starch, 2 eggs and made Leaf celery patties.
-Pan fry and serve, Wah-La, aren't they delicious.
+For the leftover filling, my husband added tapioca starch, 2 eggs, and made Leaf celery patties.
+Pan-fry and serve, Wah-La, aren't they delicious.
 Refreshing & healthy!
-What a great way to use up excessive produce.
+What a great way to use up excess produce.
 Dig in.

 1 tablespoon black vinegar